pkk-code/rclone/docs/content/ftp.md

 When using explicit FTP over TLS the client explicitly requests security from the server in order to upgrade a plain text connection to an encrypted one.
-Cannot be used in combination with implicit FTP.
+Cannot be used in combination with implicit FTPS.

 Properties: